Private, In-Home Tutoring in Estherville, Iowa

 Estherville, Iowa Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Estherville students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Estherville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 There are many individuals who are responsible for the curriculum at Estherville Lincoln Central.
 For English, math, social studies, and science, there is at least one curriculum director for each grade level from 5 to 8 and three total for the high school level.
 For English language arts, one individual heads reading, while another leads the language arts side.
 There is a sixth grade enrichment leader for math as well as a middle school interventionist for students who struggle with math.
 There are also curriculum leaders in the areas of fine arts, career development, health and physical education, and Spanish.

 We currently cover the following Estherville-area school district: Estherville Lincoln Central Community School District.

 Educating Our Parents: Understanding the Estherville District Curriculum